StableConfusion/antijam/README.md

 of wasted fuel - fuel used while stuck in traffic.

-Each traffic light sees cars in the entire city, other traffic light states and it's own position.
+Each traffic light sees cars in the entire city, other traffic light states and its own position.

 The PPO (Proximal Policy Optimization) agent has been trained in such an environment.